gazellekit/gazelle/README.md

 ## Contributing

 For those interested in helping to build Gazelle, details will be provided in due course.
 Please ⭐️ and 'watch' this repository, so that you can track its progress in real-time.

+## Errata

+Gazelle aspires to achieve the highest standards of professional rigour.
+We consider Structural Analysis & Design software to be _safety critical_.
+We strive to ensure stability, robustness and correctness throughout the source code, test suite and companion documentation.
+Nevertheless, our team are human and mistakes _are_ possible.

+We recommend that all users carefully review the code, tests and documentation.
+Please submit error reports and suggestions for improvement via [GitHub Issues](https://github.com/calcpadstudio/gazelle/issues).
+For anyone who would like to attempt a fix or improvement, we would encourage you to review our [Contributing](#contributing) guidance and submit a Pull Request.